 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Neosporin is an antibiotic ointment that a person can use for minor skin injuries.
-However, it may not be a viable treatment option for acne.
+Only one of Neosporin’s three active ingredients may be effective in helping acne.
+Therefore, it may not be a viable treatment option for acne.

 According to the American Academy of Dermatology (AAD), acne is the most common skin condition in the United States, affecting around 40–50 million people.